kenplusplus/tdx-tools/tests/README.md

 - Generate artifacts.yaml

     Please refer to tdx-tools/tests/artifacts.yaml.template and generate tdx-tools/tests/artifacts.yaml.
-Update "source" and "sha256sum" to indicate the location of guest image and guest kernel.
+Update `source` and `sha256sum` to indicate the location of guest image and guest kernel.

 - Generate keys